 3 – Visit The Sforza Castle

 The Sforza castle, Castello Sforzesco in italian by the name of the family who wanted it, was built in the 15th century by Francesco Sforza, Duke of Milan.
 It was built on the remnants of a 14th-century fortification.
 It has undergone significant restructuring over the centuries and now it host several art collections and you can also find interesting temporary art exhibitions.
+If you want to visit the castle and discover the lives of dukes of Milan who lived here avoiding the queue you can buy a skip the line ticket for the Sforza Castle.

 4 – Listen to a symphony concert at Teatro alla Scala